 Average Rhode Island Electricity Costs

-The average electricity price in Rhode Island is 20.55¢ per kWh which ranks 5th highest in the United States.
-However, RI residents are very energy efficient with only 586 kWh of energy usage per month which is 5th lowest in the country.
-This leads to an average electricity bill that is in the bottom half of the country at $121.05.
+The average electricity price in Rhode Island is 22.01¢ per kWh which ranks 4th highest in the United States.
+However, RI residents are very energy efficient with an average of 594 kWh of energy usage per month which is 6th lowest in the country.
+Still, its high electricity rate causes the state to have one of the highest average electricity bills in the country at $130.75.